On This Page

 Cragwood Padraic II (Patrick II), a wirehaired Irish Wolfhound from Mrs. Norwood B. Smith to replace the deceased Patrick I. Patrick arrived at the White House in August, 1929.
 A newspaper report in June 1930 described Patrick as “sensitive, shy and shaggy, claims Mrs. Hoover as his closest friend."
 Apparently he proved too shy and Mrs. Hoover traded him back to Mrs. Smith for Shamrock (below).
 AKC #694432

 Ch.
 Inglehurst Gillette (Gillette), a Gordon Setter and a prizewinner at the Madison Square Garden show.
-Presented to Hoover by Colonel William J. Donovan on Inauguration Day.
+Presented to President Hoover by Colonel William J. Donovan on Inauguration Day.
 Shortly afterward, he was given into the custody of a Dr. Mann, Superintendent at a nearby zoo, apparently because the dog barked too much.
 Gillette was photographed with the other White House dogs and received tags in the summer of 1930.
 Subsequent fate unknown.

-King Tut, a Belgian Police Dog [Malinois?].
+King Tut, a Belgian Police Dog [or Malinois?].
 Herbert Hoover’s favorite.
 The Hoovers acquired Tut from a friend around 1922, when he was probably one or two years old.
 Tut moved with them to the White House but was unhappy, so the Hoovers sent him back to their former S Street house, which had been rented by Connecticut Congressman Frederic Walcott and his family.
 Tut died in October 1929, though the Hoovers did not make the fact public for several months in order to avoid a deluge of donated dogs.

 Ole & Olay, Norwegian Elkhound puppies.
 Listed in news articles with White House dogs receiving dog tags in 1932.
 No other information.